xuri/excelize-py/README.md

 import excelize

 f, err = excelize.open_file("Book1.xlsx")
-if err is not None:
+if err:
     print(err)
     exit()
 # Get value from cell by given worksheet name and cell reference.
 cell, err = f.get_cell_value("Sheet1", "B2")
-if err is not None:
+if err:
     print(err)
 print(cell)
 # Get all the rows in the Sheet1.
 rows, err = f.get_rows("Sheet1")
-if err is not None:
+if err:
     print(err)
 for row in rows:
     for cell in row: